Azure/aca-landing-zone-accelerator/scenarios/aca-internal/terraform/modules/03-supporting-services/README.md

    cd modules/03-supporting-services
    ```

-2. Create the regional resources that the Azure Container Apps platform and its applications will be dependant on.
+1. Create the regional resources that the Azure Container Apps platform and its applications will be dependent on.

 ```bash
 terraform init